romansorin/research/paper_content.md

 ### What is the problem

+Lorem ipsum

 ### Why is it interesting and important

-Talk about importance of UX and user satisfaction, growth of sites and products, finding the answer to "what are the most optimal layouts" can serve as being beneficial to businesses (financial and social capital), designers looking to optimize their experiences and focus on other parts, and developers to implement MVPs and "tried-and-true" layouts
+Talk about importance of user experience (UX) and user satisfaction, growth of sites and products, finding the answer to "what are the most optimal layouts" can serve as being beneficial to businesses (financial and social capital), designers looking to optimize their experiences and focus on other parts, and developers to implement Minimum Viable Products (MVPs) and "tried-and-true" layouts

 ### Why is it hard (e.g., why do naive approaches fail?)